 Externship Training Program

-Counseling and Psychological Services (CAPS) at George Mason University (GMU) is pleased to offer a 16-hour-per-week Advanced Externship Training Program.
+Counseling and Psychological Services (CAPS) at George Mason University (Mason) is pleased to offer a 16-hour-per-week Advanced Externship Training Program.
 CAPS provides a wide range of psychological services to the diverse Mason community.
 The externship experience includes a training component, direct service, and administrative responsibilities in addition to opportunities for participation in other Center activities.
 Externs have historically received an honorarium for their participation in the program.
 Please see below regarding the many opportunities offered by the externship program:

 - Didactic Seminars: Externs will participate in didactic seminars on a range of topics related to clinical practice.
 Examples of some topics presented in the past include incorporating multicultural perspectives in clinical work, crisis assessment and management, working with specific student populations, using various theoretical orientations and how to use them within a short-term model, and skills for applying and interviewing for internship programs.

 - Professional development: Externs provide case presentations for the entire staff, which allows them to present their clinical work and receive feedback.

 - Supervision: Externs will receive two hours of individual supervision, one hour of group supervision, and a half hour of supervision of group therapy if they are co-facilitating a group.
 Some supervision may be provided by pre-doctoral psychology interns, who will themselves be supervised by licensed psychologists.

 - Individual: Each extern is expected to maintain six to eight direct client hours per week.
 Each extern is expected to participate in completing brief screenings, intake assessments, case management support, and individual therapy.
 Consultation procedures and ongoing supervision ae established for support throughout the training experience.

 - Group: CAPS staff prioritizes providing trainees with the opportunity to co-facilitate group therapy.